TITLE Master Control Supervisor

 Education: A high school diploma or the equivalent is required.
 One or more years of college or technical college preferred.
 Technical skills training is preferred.
 Society of Broadcast Engineers (SBE) certification is preferred.

 Experience: Previous Master Control experience in an automated control room environment is required.
 Previous supervisory experience is preferred.

 Skills: Basic proficiency with computers is required.
 The ability to effectively manage people and projects in a demanding, technical, and real-time environment is required.
 The Master Control Supervisor must be able to operate a variety of computer application programs, including automation systems, character generators, systems remote control, and traffic.
 The ability to understand and document technical and operational aspects of master control equipment and the ability to train and evaluate Master Control Operators are required.
 The ability to follow verbal and written directions as well as the ability to communicate directions to others are required.
 Must be able to work with other departments within Broadcast Services to ensure all departments interface efficiently with on- air operations.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Skills in the operation of analog and digital broadcast equipment, software, and data transfer networks and devices such as broadcast video tape recorders, video servers, audio/video routers, audio and video control consoles, satellite receivers, and television transmitters are preferred.

 Other: Must be able to insert and remove control room rack equipment weighing 25-50 pounds with the help of another employee.

 1. Oversees the day-to-day operation of the Master Control department by preparing work schedules for Master Control Operators, developing and updating written Standard Operation Procedures for Master Control, and developing station specific operator manuals for all Master Control equipment.